Patr1ick/HandwritingRecognition/README.md

 ### Train the neural network yourself

-To train the neural network again or to change for example hyperparameters.
-You can simply run the [`TrainModel.ipynb`](/TrainModel.ipynb) Notebook.
+To train the neural network again or to change for example hyperparameters, you can simply run the [`TrainModel.ipynb`](/TrainModel.ipynb) Notebook.
 At the end of the notebook it will save the trained model as `model.pth`.

 ## Information